bogdanvuk/phd/source/efti.rst

 Selection
 .........

-The selection task is responsible for deciding in each iteration which DT will be taken for candidate solution for the next iteration: either the current candidate solution, i.e. the parent, or the mutated individual.
+The selection task is responsible for deciding in each iteration which DT will be taken for candidate solution for the next Iteration: either the current candidate solution, i.e. the parent, or the mutated individual.
 Whenever the mutated individual outperforms its parent in fitness, it is always taken as the new candidate solution.

 **Iz HEREBOY rada, prepevati**